Roby46/RIFT/README.md

 ### Influence of k with 10% and 20% missing rates

-The following Figures reports the effect of the variation of the parameter k on the imputation accuracy with 10% and 20% missing rate.
-We can observe a similar behaviour with respect to the experiments reported in the paper (which refer to 5% missing rate)
+The following Figures reports the effect of the variation of the parameter k on the imputation accuracy with 10% and 20% missing rate (in the paper only results related to 5% missing rate are reported)

 <img src="Images/10MR.png" alt="...">